Rodolfoarv/CrazyEights/README.md

 This application was developed by Rodolfo Andrés Ramírez Valenzuela as part of the Web Development class.

-The application lets you play the hangman game, it uses the following technologies.
+The application lets you play the Crazy-Eights card game, it uses the following technologies.

 + NodeJS
 + Bootstrap and Jquery